accessibilitywars/zaw2/content/builds/alac-condi-mirage-alt.md

 ---

 The concept behind Dune Cloak Alacrity Condition Mirage is that you want to use an Ambush attack, specifically {{ skill(id="40184") }}, as much as possible, and how you get an Ambush attack is by dodging, or Shattering with 3 clones.
-Your next auto attack will be an Ambush after dodging or picking up a Mirage Mirror.
+Your next auto attack will be an Ambush after dodging or Shattering.
 This is especially important as it is designed to be a support build, and you will give Alacrity through your Ambush attacks.

 Ambush attacks also provide high uptime of both Might and Fury for your subgroup.